marvande/website_ada_bubble582/_posts/2019-12-13-data_story.md

 After this investigation full of twists and turns, Duck's report to the C.A.G was the following: </p>

 <p><i>
 “Due to the results, there should be no cause for immediate worry.
-Though armed with extended data analysis ressources, I did not discover anything big from clients' shopping habits, at least not at the scale of this single retailer.
-To find anything signficant, retailers would need to build a clever data collection.
+Though armed with extended data analysis resources, I did not discover anything big from clients' shopping habits, at least not at the scale of this single retailer.
+To find anything significant, retailers would need to build a clever data collection.
 So, to infer who their customers are, they would need to harvest a lot more demographic information of a way bigger and more diverse client sample.
 Indeed, globally households behave quite similarly, no matter their social class.
 The main danger right now, is retailers collecting personal shopping habits and targetting their clients individually.
 Nevertheless, it seems that it is hard (at least it was for me) to predict who you are from what you buy.” </i></p>

 <p><i>What Duck could have done better.</i></p>
 <p>
-The data collection the detective has analyzed was quite atypical.
+The data collection the detective has analysed was quite atypical.
 Since he did not have any information about the location nor the identity of the shopping center, he could not claim that it represented an average American grocery store.
 Moreover, the number of households who gave their demographic features was very limited.
 As accuracies of machine learning models highly rely on the dataset size, Duck stipulates that his results were probably biased by a too small dataset.
 Furthermore, he chose the product’s labels arbitrarily.
 They were set based on the common classes of food he personally knew.
-This could have been done wiht higher precision, based on existing labeling available or using classification based on machine learning.
+This could have been done with higher precision, based on existing labelling available or using classification based on machine learning.
 </p>

 <p><i>An open investigation.</i></p>
 <p>
-To be completely re-assured, Duck advised the C.A.G to run a meta analysis among several shopping centers, in order to confirm or infirm his conclusions.
+To be completely re-assured, Duck advised the C.A.G to run a meta-analysis among several shopping centers, in order to confirm or infirm his conclusions.
 The household set giving their personal data for each center should preferably be bigger and the products classification should be comparable in between the different grocery stores.
 <p>

 <p>Good job detective Duck.
-But our favorite detective does not even hear us.
+But our favourite detective does not even hear us.
 The smart little guy is already on his way to a new investigation.</p>

 <img class="center" src="{{ "/assets/images/ducktective_murder.png" | absolute_url }}" alt="Markdown Monster icon" width = "200" height = "150" />